Parentheses – Punctuation Rules & Examples

 Before the printing process of your dissertation, revise your formatting using our 3D preview feature.
 This provides an accurate virtual depiction of what the physical version will look like, ensuring the end product aligns with your vision.

-brackets: Placement of punctuation
+Parentheses: Placement of punctuation

-The use of brackets in correlation with other punctuation in a sentence can be quite tricky.
+The use of parentheses in correlation with other punctuation in a sentence can be quite tricky.
 It is essential to know when to include the mark into the round brackets and when to leave it out.

 Examples